Outpatient Health Insurance in Singapore – Explained

-In most cases, providers of international health insurance plans offer the option of covering pre-existing/chronic conditions, provided that you pay an additional premium, or agree to a waiting period on that particular benefit.
+In most cases, international health insurance plans providers offer the option of covering pre-existing/chronic conditions, provided that you pay an additional premium or agree to a waiting period on that particular benefit.

 To learn more about your health insurance options, feel free to drop us a call today.
 As Singapore’s leading expat health insurance provider, our team of experts are committed to supporting clients through every step of their insurance journey.
 Not only do we compare health insurance plans to find the best one for your needs and budget, but we also have in-house claims, administration, and renewals teams who provide unrivaled support throughout our clients’ entire policy lifetime.